amazon-archives/amazon-kinesis-connectors/README.md

 To run a sample, complete these steps:

 1. Edit the *.properties file, adding your AWS credentials and any necessary AWS resource configurations.
+	+ **Note:** In the samples, [KinesisConnectorExecutor](https://github.com/awslabs/amazon-kinesis-connectors/blob/master/src/main/samples/KinesisConnectorExecutor.java) uses the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html), which looks for credentials supplied by environment variables, system properties, or IAM role on Amazon EC2.
+If you prefer to specify your AWS credentials via a properties file on the classpath, edit the sample code to use [ClasspathPropertiesFileCredentialsProvider](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/ClasspathPropertiesFileCredentialsProvider.html) instead.
 2. Confirm that the required AWS resources exist, or set the flags in the *.properties file to indicate that resources should be created when the sample is run.
 3. Within the sample folder, execute **ant run**.